julian1/ansible-consolidated/README.md

   - apu, needs apt/sources.list
   - sudo is needed for downgrading permissions for become_user, but can be added where needed

-  - may be able to use apt package python-minimal to get /usr/bin/python instead of /usr/bin/python2.7
+  - can use apt package python-minimal to get /usr/bin/python instead of /usr/bin/python2.7

-  VERY IMPORTANT - multiple commands with chdir https://stackoverflow.com/questions/24851575/ansible-how-to-pass-multiple-commands
+  VERY IMPORTANT - using command and with_items and chdir https://stackoverflow.com/questions/24851575/ansible-how-to-pass-multiple-commands

 #### Examples

 ```
 # nodes
+ansible-playbook nodes/other/apu.yml -v
+ansible-playbook nodes/other/apu.yml --tags bind,dhcp
+ansible-playbook nodes/other/apu.yml -t iptables

 ansible-playbook nodes/pglogical.yml -i pglogical.localnet,
 ansible-playbook nodes/bind.yml -u root
 ansible-playbook nodes/other/dell-home.yml  -c local